lambda-feedback/toolkit-wolfram/README.md

 ## Introduction

-This package provides a toolkit for creating evaluation functions for the Wolfram Language.
+A collection of utilities for creating Lambda Feedback evaluation functions for the Wolfram Language.

 ## Development